Credentials Management with CLI

 step 3 : verify the creation of your credential

-List credentials to confirm creation:
+List all credentials to confirm that yours has been successfully created:

 alteia credentials list --filepath [credentials-file.json] --company [company-id]